 Overall, theoretically, it sounds good to mimic the portfolio of big investors in the share market.
 However, in practical, copycat investing is tough.
 A retail investor cannot match the resources, opportunities, and flexibilities available to these big investors.

-The best you can do it to keep an eye on the investments of the ace investors and then make your own investment strategy for that stock.
+The best you can do is to keep an eye on the investments of the ace investors and then make your own investment strategy for that stock.
 Tracking stocks is a good idea, however, not doing your homework before investing can definitely hurt your portfolio.